-Still suspicious of the younger man claiming to be the Doctor, as the TARDIS lands on the colony world of Vulcan.
+Ben and Polly are still suspicious of the younger man claiming to be the Doctor, as the TARDIS lands on the colony world of Vulcan.
 The Doctor witnesses the murder of a newly-arrived examiner from Earth, and decides to assume the man's identity in order to investigate.
 He soon learns that a scientist named Lesterson has unearthed a crashed capsule containing the inert forms of three Daleks.
-The Doctor is horrified to learn that Lesterson has reactivated them, intending for them to serve the colony's populace.
-But the time travellers soon discover that the Daleks have a far more malevolent agenda.
+The Doctor is horrified to discover that Lesterson has started reactivating them, intending to use them to serve the colony's populace -- ignorant of the fact that the Daleks have a far more sinister agenda.

-Despite initial misgivings about replacing William Hartnell in Doctor Who, Patrick Troughton finally signed a contract to play the new Doctor for twenty-two episodes on August 2nd, 1966.
-He, together with producer Innes Lloyd and story editor Gerry Davis, now turned their attention to developing Troughton's portrayal of the character, the production team having assured Hartnell that Troughton's take on the role would not simply ape his performance.
-Indeed, Lloyd had by now envisaged the Doctor as having the ability to periodically “renew” his body, transforming himself into a younger man.
+Despite Patrick Troughton's initial misgivings about replacing William Hartnell in Doctor Who, on August 2nd, 1966 he signed a contract to play the new Doctor for a minimum of twenty-two episodes.
+Troughton's focus, as well as that of producer Innes Lloyd and story editor Gerry Davis, immediately turned to the way that he would portray the new Doctor.
+The production team had assured Hartnell that Troughton's take on the role would not simply ape his performance.
+Instead, it was proposed that the Doctor possessed the ability to periodically “renew” his body, transforming himself into a younger man.
 In this way, Troughton would be able to adopt his own approach to the role, without being beholden to aspects of Hartnell's portrayal.

-Whitaker submitted draft scripts to Davis in September, around which time the title became The Power Of The Daleks.
-These revealed that the Doctor had been renewed several times in the past; he was to open a drawer in the console which contained relics from his previous incarnations, including an earring and a metal bracelet.
-The scripts also specified the Doctor's age as 750, included various references to his granddaughter Susan (the Doctor no longer being able to recall where he left her), and also hinted that it might have been the Daleks who destroyed his homeworld.
+Around September, the serial's title became The Power Of The Daleks.
+Whitaker's draft scripts revealed that the Doctor had been “renewed” before; he was to open a drawer in the console which contained relics from his previous incarnations, including an earring and a metal bracelet.
+The scripts also specified the Doctor's age as 750 years, included various references to his grandchild Susan -- whose present location the Doctor could no longer recall -- and hinted that it might have been the Daleks who had destroyed his homeworld.

-Production on the Troughton era began with filming at the Ealing Television Film Studios, which ran from September 26th to 28th, and chiefly concerned material set within the Dalek capsule.
-The director of the story, given the production code Serial EE, was Christopher Barry.
-Barry had most recently directed The Savages toward the end of the previous recording block.
-It was during the Ealing work that press photographers from The Observer captured images of Dalek operators Robert Jewell and John Scott Martin sitting in the bottom halves of their Dalek casings.
-The BBC was deeply unhappy with the subsequent publication of these pictures dispelled the popular myth that the Daleks were actually remote-controlled.
+Production on the Troughton era began with filming at the BBC Television Film Studios in Ealing, London.
+Running from September 26th to 28th, this work chiefly concerned model shots and material set within the Dalek capsule.
+Also recorded on the last day was the climactic destruction of the Daleks, during which a stray spark from an exploding Dalek melted the nylon shirt being worn by operator Kevin Manser.
+It was during the Ealing filming that press photographers from The Observer captured images of operators Robert Jewell and John Scott Martin sitting in the bottom halves of their Dalek casings.
+The BBC was deeply unhappy with the subsequent publication of these pictures, as it comprehensively dispelled the popular myth that the Daleks were remote-controlled.

 As usual, The Power Of The Daleks was recorded on consecutive Saturdays at Doctor Who's regular production home of Riverside Studio 1 in Hammersmith, London.
 Following the one-week pause, Part One was taped there on October 22nd.
-Hartnell was not required for the recording, a slide caption taken two weeks earlier being used instead.
-Another caption was used for the scene in which the new Doctor sees a glimpse of his former visage in a mirror.
-Unlike later changes of lead actor in the series' history, in this instance the Doctor's clothes were transformed along with his body, although the Doctor would uncover his cape and hat after rummaging around the TARDIS.
-The First Doctor's ring did not vanish, but instead fell off the new incarnation's finger.
+Hartnell was not required for the recording, and was represented by slide captions taken two weeks earlier.
+Unlike later changes of lead actor in the series' history, in this instance the Doctor's clothes were transformed along with his body, with his coat and hat later found after he rummaged around the TARDIS.
+The First Doctor's ring survived the “renewal”, but instead fell off the new incarnation's finger.

-Both Wills and Craze were given one-week holidays over the course of recording, with Wills absent from the taping of part four on November 12th, and Craze away during episode five's recording on the 19th.
-The three leads were reunited for the climax of The Power Of The Daleks on November 26th which, unusually, was captured on 35mm film rather than videotape, probably to assist the editing process.
-Two days later, on the 28th, a revised character outline for the Doctor was issued, offering a more accurate description of the way in which Troughton would actually play the role.
+Both of Troughton's co-stars were given holidays over the course of the recording, with Wills absent from Episode Four on November 12th, and Craze from Episode Five on the 19th.
+The three regulars were reunited for the climax of The Power Of The Daleks on November 26th; unusually, this installment was captured on 35mm film rather than videotape, probably to assist the editing process.
+Two days later, on November 28th, a revised character outline for the new Doctor was issued, offering a more accurate description of the way in which Troughton was now playing the role.

-Meanwhile, part one had been broadcast earlier in the month, on November 5th: the era of the Second Doctor had officially begun.
-Although this episode earned just a 43% audience appreciation figure, the remainder of The Power Of The Daleks improved on this score, providing the first indication that Troughton's Doctor was finding favour with the audience.
+Meanwhile, Episode One had been broadcast on November 5th; the era of the Second Doctor had officially begun.
+Although this episode earned an appreciation index of only 43%, the remainder of The Power Of The Daleks improved on this score, providing the first indication that Troughton's Doctor was finding favour with the audience.
 Indeed, this figure would prove to be a depth to which Doctor Who would never return.